An octopus named Wanda will soon say goodbye to Sidney - Sooke News Mirror

 For Thornton, this period will feature a whole range of emotions.

-“It’s always a bit bitter-sweet,” said Thornton, when asked about Wanda’s pending departure.
+“It’s always a bit bitter-sweet,” Thornton says about Wanda’s pending departure.
 “You do build a relationship with them over the four to six months that they are here.
 You are really glad to be seeing them go back to the ocean and then the hope is that they will reproduce and have offspring out there.
 And then there is a bit of excitement about meeting the new octopus coming and build that relationship up.
 So there is a whole bunch of feelings, but overwhelmingly it is positive.”

+READ MORE: Kevin Gets a Girlfriend: Penticton’s favourite goose meets his match

+The Shaw Centre for the Salish Sea is a non-profit aquarium and learning centre dedicated exclusively to the Salish Sea bioregion.
+Plan your future visit at salishseacentre.org